janaSunrise/AIO-API-discord-bots/README.md

 The only API you'll ever need to make your discord bot spicy, fun and stand out.

-**NOTE**: The environments shown in the deployment tab is not being used.
-We have the app hosted on our own server, please ignore it.

 ## About

 This is an API developed to simplify the work of discord bot developers.
 Usually people find